ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 1. by managing tech debt to make it easier to add code
 1. by promoting relationships between the development group and business colleagues to ensure the code addresses business goals and delivers true value

-## How to run stand-up?
+## How to run stand up?

 1. open jira
+1. yesterday
+1. meetings for today
+1. today
 1. going through the tickets in the jira board person by person
    1. keep jira board up to date
    1. discuss progress
    1. identify blockers
 1. anything else that's not in jira, but try our best to capture all works in jira tickets

-## How to run sprint planning?
+## PLANNING sprint planning checklist

+- [ ] announce public holidays
-- [ ] ask if there is any holiday plan
+- [ ] ask if anyone has holiday plan
 - [ ] open jira
 - [ ] going through current sprint person by person
 - [ ] pull in tickets from groomed tickets in backlog
 - [ ] plan for next sprint by BE, iOS, Android, Data Science, QA...
-  - estimate tickets
+  - [ ] estimate tickets
-  - pull in tickets for the next sprint
+  - [ ] pull in tickets for the next sprint
 - [ ] write down sprint goal
   - [ ] goal for each BE
   - [ ] goal for iOS